TGersing/robust-binary-optimization/README.md

 ## Introduction
 This project provides algorithms for solving robust binary optimization problems with budgeted uncertainty in the objective function.
-The algorithms are implemented as described in the paper "A Branch and Bound Algorithm for Robust Binary Optimization with Budget Uncertainty", published in Mathematical Programming Computation by Christina Büsing, Timo Gersing and Arie Koster, and "Recycling Inequalities for Robust Combinatorial Optimization with Budget Uncertainty" presented by the same authors at IPCO 2023.
+The algorithms are implemented as described in the thesis "Algorithms for Robust Combinatorial Optimization with Budgeted Uncertainty and Fair Planning of the Out-of-Hours Service for Pharmacies" by Timo Gersing.
+They have been published before in slightly different versions in the papers "A Branch and Bound Algorithm for Robust Binary Optimization with Budget Uncertainty", published in Mathematical Programming Computation by Christina Büsing, Timo Gersing and Arie Koster, and "Recycling Inequalities for Robust Combinatorial Optimization with Budget Uncertainty" presented by the same authors at IPCO 2023.

 ## Dependencies
 The algorithms use Gurobi as a MILP solver.
 Make sure to first install Gurobi on your machine.
 Also specify the path to the gurobi.jar when running the code.